Music is the language of the soul.

 If you’re a fan of more chill, laid-back music, this tribute to bedrooms by 蛋堡 (dàn bǎo) — Soft Lipa will definitely put you in a good mood.
 Keep in mind that because it’s rap music, the lyrics go by pretty quickly.
 This track would be ideal for intermediate or advanced speakers.

-砖块水泥钢筋 做成四方空心 (zhuān kuài shuǐ ní gāng jīn zuò chéng sì fāng kōng xīn) — brick made of reinforced concrete, square, hollow
+磚塊水泥鋼筋 做成四方空心 (zhuān kuài shuǐ ní gāng jīn zuò chéng sì fāng kōng xīn) — Bricks, cement and steel bars made into a four-sided emptiness

-空间里所有动静 运作以我为中心 (kōng jiān lǐ suǒ yǒu dòng jìng yùn zuò yǐ wǒ wéi zhōng xīn) — all movement in space is centered on me
+空間裏所有動靜 運作以我爲中心 (kōng jiān lǐ suǒ yǒu dòng jing yùn zuò yǐ wǒ wéi zhōng xīn) — All the movement in the space is centered on me

-我愿在云海中掩饰着你 (wǒ yuàn zài yún hǎi zhōng yǎn shì zhe nǐ) — I want to hide you in the clouds
+我願在雲海中掩飾着你 (wǒ yuàn zài yún hǎi zhōng yǎn shì zhe nǐ) — I’d like to hide you in the sea of clouds

-也愿在黑夜将爱情抛弃 (yě yuàn zài hēi yè jiāng ài qíng pāo qì) — willing to abandon love in the dark night
+也願在黑夜將愛情拋棄 (yě yuàn zài hēi yè jiāng ài qíng pāo qì) — And also abandon love in the dark (night)

 10. “Hero” by Jay Chou (2016) (英雄 yīng xióng by 周杰倫 zhōu jié lún)